Deceitful Contractors' Well-Rehearsed, Predatory Practices Exploit Hurricane Victims

 According to our analysis, fraud accounts for about 5-to-10 percent of all insurance claims filed.
-With that in mind, Hurricane Ida in 2021 alone would have accounted for $2 – $4.4 billion in fraud related claims, a cost policyholders pay for though their annual insurance premium.
+With that in mind, Hurricane Ian could account for $3-6 billion in fraud related claims, a cost policyholders pay for though their annual insurance premium.

 We trust you will find these beneficial for your audience and air them as time permits.